periscopai/tinker/prototype/frontend/docs/webrtc/README.md

 However, an important concept is the SDP.

 - **SDP** or [Session Description Protocol](https://en.wikipedia.org/wiki/Session_Description_Protocol)
   is a very important concept.
-The SDP is basically by which two peers can discover their capabilities and intent.
+The SDP is basically the protocol by which two peers can discover their capabilities and intent.
 This describes the codecs, encryption, etc. that is expected from the session.

 I came accross this project [webrtc-without-signaling-server](https://github.com/lesmana/webrtc-without-signaling-server) which is very similar to what we need to achieve.
 This was also part of an experiment for some gaming  app.

 # The Prototype

 There are two aspect to this.
 First we need to implement the javascript to establish a video connection with the backend (gstreamer).
 For now we are limiting ourselves to video only but we could eventually consider capturing audio as well.

+Note that most of the "sample" I find out there don't work out of the box.
+So basically it boils down to reading multiple samples and trying to make sense of them.